dmbarbour/wikilon/docs/ApplicationModel.md

 ## Hypermedia Applications

+Awelon has a rich link structure, and preserves it during evaluation.
+Definitions reference each other, and dictionary objects

-AO has a rich link structure.
-Definitions, dictionary objects, and entire dictionaries can be viewed as hypermedia.
+Definitions and dictionary objects, and entire dictionaries can be viewed as hypermedia.
 With dictionary objects, we get a lot of associative metadata for each word that can be linked together or provide hints for rendering.
 Thus, we can have cyclic graphs, or render some objects with sound or video.
 Potential presentation of AO as hypermedia is discussed under [editing AO](EditingAO.md).

 Intriguingly, *AO evaluates to AO*, preserving both behavior and a great deal of link structure.
 Hence, we can view this as *hypermedia evaluates to hypermedia*.
 We can potentially model texts that evaluate to canvases and tables.
 We can model canvases and tables that evaluate to text.
 With *program animation* (described in [About ABC](AboutABC.md)), we might graphically render intermediate hypermedia views.